 MD: How do you handle impostor syndrome, fear of failure, and mistakes as an interior designer, especially when a picture-perfect image is such an essential element of your brand?

 SM: I think the way to manage those challenges is by focusing on the work.
 When we become too wrapped up in comparison and fear, there is not enough time or energy left for creativity to thrive.

 MD: Speaking of picture-perfect, you've built an impressive community on Instagram—with over one million followers and counting!
 To what do you attribute your success and what advice can you share for aspiring designers looking to break through on the platform?

 SM: Just keep going!
 Consistency is key to growth.
 In addition, show appreciation by doing your best to respond to messages from the followers in your community and engage with the people you're following.

-MD: In the midst of a pandemic, you launched your first collection in collaboration with Target—and it sold out within just a few days.
+MD: In 2020, you launched your first collection in collaboration with Target—and it sold out within just a few days.
 Congratulations!
 What was your reaction when you got the news that the collection had sold out so quickly and what can we expect next?

 SM: I stayed up until all night to be a part of the launch, and we were completely blown away by the response.
 You can expect a holiday collection soon and even more launches in the coming months.

-MD: People around the country are spending more time at home than ever before due to COVID.
-What tips can you share for adding simple, inexpensive touches of beauty to your surroundings to lift your spirits and inspire you to keep creating a life you love?
+MD: What tips can you share for adding simple, inexpensive touches of beauty to your surroundings to lift your spirits and inspire you to keep creating a life you love?